xbach/docs/trezor-user/updatingfirmware.rst

 .. image:: images/clawupdateplugin.jpg

-Once you have plugged in your TREZOR you'll see a dialog on the myTREZOR.com website asking if you want to update.
+Once you have plugged in your TREZOR you'll see a dialog on the TREZOR Wallet website asking if you want to update.

 .. image:: images/doyouwanttoupdate.png